OrionLedger/Mushtari/Readme.md

 ## Important Notes

 ### Database Configuration
-- MongoDB URI and database name are hardcoded in `main.py`.
+- MongoDB URI and database name.
 For production use, move to environment variables or configuration files.
-- Default connection: `mongodb://127.0.0.1:27017` with database `orion_ledger`
+- Default connection: `mongodb://127.0.0.1:27017` with database `mushtari`

 ### Logging
 - Logs are written to `logs/app.log` with DEBUG level